wootfish/eli.sohl.com/drafts/obsidian.md

 This is a bit longer than the earlier examples, but I'm including it anyway to show how well Obsidian's idiomatic patterns hold up in this more complex context.
-Note how list comprehensions and helper functions like `evenly_spaced` help the code to remain terse and expressive.
+Note how list comprehensions and helper functions like `evenly_spaced` allow each section of the program to remain terse and expressive.
 Here, too, there is a total lack of magic numbers.[^1]

 [^1]: Aside, arguably, from the offsets on the Text anchor points - but getting text to look right always seems to take a little bit of magic :)